 If you can’t see the truck or bus driver in their side mirror, they can’t see you.

-Remember, trucks and other large vehicles take up more room on the road when travelling around bends and at intersections, and may not always stay entirely in their own lane.
+Trucks and other large vehicles take up more room on the road.
+They may not always stay entirely in their own lane around bends and intersections.